Making Plans to Relocate to Temecula, California?

-Regardless of where you relocate in the United States there are going to be differences in each state or city.
-Temecula California is no different.
-In our opinion, Temecula is one of the best cities in all of America to live in but there are some things that you need to know before getting up and moving your whole life.
+Regardless of where you relocate in the United States, there are going to be differences in each state or city.
+Temecula, California, is no different.
+In our opinion, Temecula is one of the best cities in all of America to live in, but there are some things that you need to know before getting up and moving your whole life.

 Two of the most important things that you need to figure out before your actual move to Temecula are housing and employment.
 As of right now, housing is going to be the most difficult obstacle by far.
-Whether you’re buying or renting you need to have the facts and understand the local real estate market.
-I’m not here to sugar coat things or make you feel better, I’m here to help you be successful in your move.
+Whether you’re buying or renting, you need to have the facts and understand the local real estate market.
+I’m not here to sugarcoat things or make you feel better; I’m here to help you be successful in your move.
 Here are a few things you have to understand before you move out here.

 - Make sure you pull your credit and have a score above 650 with no lates if you plan to rent.
 Renting a home in this market is almost as tough as buying.
-Landlords are going to want to pull credit, verify employment and see assets.
-Usually, landlords will want to see anywhere from 3–4 times rent on monthly paystubs or income.
+Landlords are going to want to pull credit, verify employment, and see assets.
+Usually, landlords will want to see anywhere from 3–4 times the rent on monthly paystubs or income.
 Also, be aware that there will be multiple applicants for each property.
 Even though I do not personally do rentals, I have heard that there have been up to 70 applicants for one single home in Temecula.

-- There are nice cities around Temecula like Murrieta, Menifee, Wildomar, and Winchester. if school ratings are not important to you, these other cities can be a little easier in regards to getting your application or offer accepted.
+- There are nice cities around Temecula like Murrieta, Menifee, Wildomar, and Winchester.
+If school ratings are not important to you, these other cities can be a little easier in regards to getting your application or offer accepted.
 If you are struggling to find housing in Temecula, check out these other cities.

 - Don’t overextend yourself just to be here.
 Even if you qualify but don’t feel comfortable spending $2,800 a month for a rental, find another area or place to live.
-Yes, this area is beautiful and lots of fun but if you’re stressed out about your house payment each month sunshine will not cure this issue
+Yes, this area is beautiful and lots of fun, but if you’re stressed out about your house payment each month, sunshine will not cure this issue.

-Employment is going to be important of course, everybody needs to pay their bills.
+Employment is going to be important, of course; everybody needs to pay their bills.
 If you plan on moving to Temecula without a job opportunity lined up, I would seriously consider holding off.

 If you are coming to Temecula and don’t know anyone, meetup.com is a great place to meet some great people while doing activities you enjoy.
-Hiking, wine groups, happy hour groups, farmer’s markets are just a couple of things that many of these groups routinely do.
-I am sure you can find pretty much any type of pastime or hobby though.
+Hiking, wine groups, happy hour groups, and farmer’s markets are just a couple of things that many of these groups routinely do.
+I am sure you can find pretty much any type of pastime or hobby, though.

-Thank you for reading our blog, if you have any interest in moving to Temecula or the surrounding area please read the Google Reviews here for Greenleaf Real Estate & Appraisal.
+Thank you for reading our blog.
+If you have any interest in moving to Temecula or the surrounding area, please read the Google reviews here for Greenleaf Real Estate & Appraisal.